coolguy110/Megatech110/README.md

 - 🔭 Taking web development as a profession not only fulfils my pocket but also my heart because it has been my passion since my early teenage.
 - 👯 So I'm not a new bee and serving me with your project wouldn't cause any loss.
 - 💪I believe that people should do things in which they are good at or in which their heart lays.
 - 😄Beyond the coding chops, I'm an excellent communicator and team player, I’m passionate about writing and sharing what I’ve learned both with my teammates and the broader web community.
 - ⚡I really value the ability to not only perform web development work but also help others improve their craft, because I’ve gained so much from others sharing their skills and knowledge.
-- 🌱I'm well versed in Js, TS, React, Vue, Gatsby, Apollo, Node, PHP(Symfony + Laravel), Golang and AWS
+- 🌱I'm well versed in Js, TS, React, Vue, Node, Python, Django, .Net Frameworks, C#, ASP.NET, .NET Core, PHP(Symfony + Laravel), Golang and AWS

 <!--